-- Non-prescription drugs (also called over-the-counter drugs) - Drugs used to promote fertility - Drugs used for the relief of cough or cold symptoms - Drugs used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs used for the treatment of sexual or erectile dysfunction, such as Viagra, Cialis, Levitra, and Caverject - Drugs used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer requires associated tests or monitoring services be purchased only from the manufacturer as a condition of sale
+- Non-prescription drugs (also called over-the-counter drugs) - Drugs used to promote fertility - Drugs used for cosmetic purposes or to promote hair growth - Drugs used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer requires associated tests or monitoring services be purchased only from the manufacturer as a condition of sale

 We may offer additional coverage of some prescription drugs (enhanced drug coverage) not normally covered in a Medicare prescription drug plan, listed below.
-The amount you pay when you fill a prescription for these drugs doesn't count toward qualifying you for the Catastrophic Coverage Stage.
+The amount you pay for these drugs doesn't count toward qualifying you for the Catastrophic Coverage Stage.
 (The Catastrophic Coverage Stage is described in Chapter 4, Section 7.)
-Your cost for certain vitamins, cough and cold medication will depend on the drug tier which these certain drugs fall into.
+Your cost for erectile dysfunction drugs, vitamins, cough and cold medications will depend on the drug tier which these certain drugs fall into.
 Please refer to the benefit chart in Chapter 4 for your drug tier cost shares.
 These prescription drugs are available in at least a 30-day supply and not more than a 90-day supply.
+Immunosuppressive Drugs will be covered at 100% for all members.